MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-automate.md

 ## Power Automate triggers

-You can use a variety of triggers that allow you to create flows to automate repetitive tasks, such as notifications or more advanced actions.
+Use triggers to create cloud flows and automate repetitive tasks, such as notifications or more advanced actions.

 - Trigger when a data source refresh fails.
 - Trigger when a data source refresh succeeds.